 You may dislike of being a manager because you are not taking charge of and ‘owning’ what you do.
 As I say in my ebook ‘The Top 5 Advantages of Hiring A Business Coach Today’ accountability means owning responsibility for all your decisions and actions regardless if the outcome is good or bad.
 Accountable leaders do not point fingers to try and shift responsibility to others when things go wrong.
 They focus on fixing the problem and making things right.

 The Value of Learning and A New Perspective

-(Of course, your dislike of being a manager at this company may have to do with issues that are too major to overcome.
-This month I’ll be writing more about how to find a new position, professionally.)
+While you may not enjoy what you’re doing, doing it well can provide a lot of satisfaction.
+Of course, if you dislike being a manager at your current company, there may be issues that are too major to overcome.
+This month I’ll be writing more about how to find a new position, professionally.

 Improve Your Managerial Skills With A Business Consultant + Coach

 You may be an expert in terms of education and experience in your specific field, but you may not be proficient with the management skills needed to run an effective team.
 A business consultant/coach can help you develop those critical interpersonal, strategic and management skills that are essential to be effective at any level.